Green-Blood/Artistify/README.md

 OpenCV project for Multimedia Computing course.

 ## Overview
-The world is becoming more and more near to true Artificial Intelligence, having an ability to understand who is the person, his age, gender and etc. Can give a huge amount of benefits to social interactions and law enhancement.
+The world is becoming more and more near to true Artificial Intelligence, having an ability to understand who is the person, his age, gender and etc. can give a huge amount of benefits to social interactions and law enhancement.

 To understand the concept the Flask web application was created with the following endorsements:
-1. Image processing techniques
+1. `Image processing techniques`
-2. Number of faces detection
+2. `Number of faces detection`
-3. Age and gender detection
+3. `Age and gender detection`
-4. Face parts detection
+4. `Face parts detection`